ewilan-riviere/memorandum/docs/guides/web-server-nginx.md

 sudo certbot --nginx
 ```

 You have to select websites and you will can choose if you want an automatic redirection to HTTPS (it's a good idea).
 If you add any website after this, just execute command again.
 Certificates have a lifetime, you have to renew it after some weeks with just same command.
+Certbot will update NGINX configuration for all selected websites, it will add HTTPS management, careful if you modify it after.
+But if you broke HTTPS config, remove all which Certbot add and re execute certbot command.

 ## 4. Cheatsheet